Avoiding Harmful Ingredients in Energy Drinks and Finding Safer Energy-Boosting Products

 Caffeine overdose tends to be the primary focus of these studies, however it is important to know that many energy-boosting products contain other less well-known ingredients that can also contribute to significant health problems and safety concerns.

-Examples of Potentially Unsafe Ingredients Found in Commercially Available Energy Drinks:
+Potentially Unsafe Ingredients Found in Commercially Available Energy Drinks:

 Lithium (unspecified amount found in “The Verve®: Insanely Healthy Energy Drink”) is prescribed for the treatment of manic depression and bipolar disorders.16 Lithium should not be used in pregnancy (category D), breastfeeding, children under 12, kidney disease, cardiovascular disease, severe debilitation, dehydration, people using diuretics (could include caffeine), and on sodium-restricted diets.17 Lithium has a narrow therapeutic window, meaning toxic levels are very close to therapeutic levels, requiring close monitoring of blood levels to avoid overdose and toxicity.17 The Verve® also contains unknown amounts of a variety of other potentially harmful minerals and metals including aluminum, niobium, zirconium, gallium, neodymium, cadmium, cesium, platinum, and silver.

 Guarana is a caffeine-containing ingredient found in many energy products.
-Few products list how much caffeine is contributed from the guarana and this amount is seldom included in the total caffeine content listed on the label.4,18 Other ingredients that may be adding an unknown amount of caffeine to the total amount listed include kola nuts, guayusa, cacao/chocolate, coffee, yerba mate, and yaupon holly.
+Few products list how much caffeine is contributed from the guarana and this amount is not always included in the total caffeine content listed on the label.4,18 Other ingredients that may be adding an unknown amount of caffeine to the total amount listed include kola nuts, guayusa, cacao/chocolate, coffee, yerba mate, and yaupon holly.

 Ginseng(Panax, Siberian, American, Eleuthero, etc.) is a name commonly used to (incorrectly) describe a variety of plants that are not actually the same species, meaning they contain different chemical compounds and may not actually be true ginseng.19,20 Products are frequently mislabeled with ginseng, and the ingredient is notorious for having quality control issues with the raw materials, sometimes containing contaminants or completely different plants.19 True ginseng interacts with many drugs and some preparations have effects similar to some estrogen hormones and corticosteroids.21,22 Effects on the heart, including hypertension, can worsen those experienced with the caffeine that is frequently included in the same products.21 There are many products that combine a form of “ginseng” with caffeine.